vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ---
 Over two years ago, we published two articles about Shelly products: One about [how to use the button](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) and another about [how to use the power plug](/Fun-with-Shelly-Plug-S-Switching-Power-on-and-off.html).
 A lot of time has passed since then, and many readers have come back and have actually used Shelly products in a professional industrial environment.

 Today, we'll take a closer look at a relatively new product: The Shelly [Humidity and Temperature sensor](https://www.shelly.com/products/shelly-h-t-gen3-matte-black).
-It comes with an e-ink display and Wi-Fi connection.
+It comes with an e-ink display and supports a Wi-Fi connection.
 To learn how to configure the Wi-Fi connection during the initial setup, see the [official documentation](https://www.shelly.com/blogs/documentation/shelly-h-t-gen3?srsltid=AfmBOop_uRRkBuYODH76QXhhOjD3FCpFxvW4KtqyH2xq85LxG6U4f19C).

 In our example, we'll use MQTT to build a Peakboard dashboard that displays the current temperature and humidity from the Shelly sensor.
 We'll also store the values in Peakboard Hub and build charts to analyze the historical data.